Jeffrey Froelich is a graduate of Miami University and the University of Michigan Law School.

 Judge Froelich has been very active in the community.
 A partial list of his involvement includes past or present membership on the boards of the Family Service Association, DayMont Mental Health Center, A Special Wish Foundation, Legal Aid Society, Miami Valley Alzheimer’s Association, Criminal Justice Council, the Judicial Corrections Board, the Community Initiative to Reduce Gun Violence, the Dayton Legal Heritage Foundation, the Dayton Public Schools Foundation, CityHeart, and the advisory board of the Remen Institute for the Study of Health and Illness.
 He has also served as co-convener of the Miami Valley Bench-Bar-Media Forum.

 Judge Froelich is a member of the Ohio Justice Alliance for Community Corrections, the American and Ohio State Bar Associations, and is a Master of the Carl Kessler Inn of Court.
-He is a past president of the Dayton Bar Association and has served as chair of its Certified Grievance Committee and is currently on the Supreme Court’s Commission on Professionalism.
+He is a past president of the Dayton Bar Association and has served as chair of its Certified Grievance Committee and is currently co-chair of the Ethics and Diversity Committee of the Ohio Judicial Conference.